coenjacobs/wc-bundle-style-coupons/readme.txt

 = Where can I find the setting for this plugin? =

-This plugin uses a per coupon based setting, so you'll have to make a coupon and look for the checkbox at the bottom that says 'Bundle coupon'
+This plugin uses a per coupon based setting, so you'll have to make a coupon and look for the checkbox at the bottom of the Usage Restriction tab that says 'Bundle coupon'

 == Screenshots ==